yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc-with-kafka.md

 showAsideToc: true
 ---

-You can use the Change Data Capture (CDC) API, you can use YugaByteDB as a data source to an Apache Kafka or console sink.
+You can use the Change Data Capture (CDC) API, you can use YugabyteDB as a data source to an Apache Kafka or console sink.
-Follow the steps outlined below to explore the new CDC functionality using a YugaByteDB local cluster.
+Follow the steps outlined below to explore the new CDC functionality using a YugabyteDB local cluster.

-## Step 1 — Set up YugaByteDB
+## Step 1 — Set up YugabyteDB

-Create a YugaByteDB local cluster and add a table.
+Create a YugabyteDB local cluster and add a table.

-If you are new to YugaByteDB, you can create a local YugaByte cluster in under five minutes by following the steps in the [Quick start](/quick-start/install/
+If you are new to YugabyteDB, you can create a local YugaByte cluster in under five minutes by following the steps in the [Quick start](/quick-start/install/

 ## Step 2 — Set up Apache Kafka (skip if your are logging to Console)

-YugaByteDB supports the use of [Apache Avro schemas](http://avro.apache.org/docs/current/#schemas) to serialize and deserialize tables.
+YugabyteDB supports the use of [Apache Avro schemas](http://avro.apache.org/docs/current/#schemas) to serialize and deserialize tables.

 Create two Avro schemas, one for the table and one for the primary key of the table.
 After this step, you should have two files: `table_schema_path.avsc` and `primary_key_schema_path.avsc`.